scottvr/GUM_of_Devops/REVIEW.md

 ## Summary of the "Vibe"
 The paper is essentially a warning wrapped in a technical manual.
 It uses rigorous math to argue that "motion is not identical to output".
-It suggests that if you ignore the "human" terms in the equation (M,U,E,C) your "DevOps transformation" will eventually succumb to "maximum organizational entropy".
+It suggests that if you ignore the "human" terms in the equation $(M,U,E,C)$ your "DevOps transformation" will eventually succumb to "maximum organizational entropy".